wagtail/wagtail/docs/reference/hooks.rst

 ``insert_editor_css``
 ~~~~~~~~~~~~~~~~~~~~~

-  Add additional CSS or SCSS files or snippets to the page editor.
+  Add additional CSS files or snippets to the page editor.

   .. code-block:: python